d-protsenko/tutorials/quickstart/how_to_start.md

 }
 ```

 Before we'll do other chains, we need to discuss how actors are working in chains.
-In traditional actor model, message (which is basically a bunch of data) comes through special message bus, and actors take what they need, perform some action upon data and outputs back it to the message bus.
-In SmartActors this process is more linear - we still have message, actors, but they're places in a specific order of execution.
+In traditional actor model, actors take what they need from the message, perform some action upon data and outputs it back it to the message.
+When they output modified data back to the message, actor can also tell where this message should go next - either to other actors, or go back to itself and perform action upon data once more.

+In SmartActors this process is more linear - we still have message, actors, but they're placed in a specific order of execution by the message map (see [Routing Slip](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RoutingTable.html) pattern).
 So in this case `items-storage` actor will be called first, then `response-sender`.

 To access message fields, `message/` prefix is used.
 It is where user request is stored, actors usually work with it.
-Prefix `response/` is basically the same as the message, but it will be send to the user after this chain is completed.
+Prefix `response/` is basically the same as the message, but it will be sent to the user after this chain is completed.

 #### set-item feature
 To set new item or update existing one we'll create feature `set-item`, which will use `set` handler.